Alert: Notifications and correspondence during COVID-19 restrictions

 Health monitoring needs to be done by a competent person.
 This is someone who knows how to carry out the monitoring and tell you what the results mean.

-For hearing tests, talk to a competent health practitioner(external link) (eg an occupational health nurse, occupational physician or an audiologist).
+For hearing tests, talk to a competent health practitioner(external link), for example an occupational health nurse, occupational physician or an audiologist.

 Why should you do health monitoring?

 - make sure that the health of workers is not being harmed from exposure to hazardous noise while carrying out work